noble-platinate/Bonobo-Optimisation-for-VRP/README.md

-Here is a draft for the README file for your GitHub repository, along with the inclusion of the PDF for reference:

----

 # Bonobo Optimization for Vehicle Routing Problem (VRP)

 This repository implements the Bonobo Optimizer (BO), a novel metaheuristic algorithm inspired by the social behaviors and mating strategies of bonobos, for solving the Vehicle Routing Problem (VRP) with capacity constraints.
 A comparative analysis with the Genetic Algorithm (GA) is also provided to evaluate the performance of BO in optimizing delivery routes.